-This paper uses data from the National Educational Panel Study (NEPS): Organizational Reform Study in Thuringia.
-The NEPS data collection is part of the Framework Program for the Promotion of Empirical Educational Research, funded by the German Federal Ministry of Education and Research and supported by the Federal States.
+This paper uses data from the National Educational Panel Study (NEPS): Additional Study Thuringia, doi:10.5157/NEPS:TH:2.0.0.
+From 2008 to 2013, NEPS data were collected as part of the Framework Programme for the Promotion of Empirical Educational Research funded by the German Federal Ministry of Education and Research (BMBF).
+As of 2014, the NEPS survey is carried out by the Leibniz Institute for Educational Trajectories (LIfBi) at the University of Bamberg in cooperation with a nationwide network.